deepgoyal19/-agentic-emergency-response/README.md

 ## What it is

 Emergency dispatch today runs on rigid, pre-written playbooks.
-We asked: **what if a city's first responders could *reason* about each situation as it unfolds** — like a human commander, but in seconds?
+We asked: **what if a city's first responders could *reason* about each situation as it unfolds** just like a human commander, but in seconds?

 So we built a 3D smart-city in [Webots](https://cyberbotics.com/) where 7 drones rest on charging towers across the skyline.
 When emergencies are reported, a team of **8 Gemma 4 agents** reasons over the drones' real camera images to decide *who to send, how low to fly, when to escalate, and which responder fits the threat* — all live, all from what the drones actually see.